project-codeflare/ibm-ray-config/README.md

-# Ray Configuration Generator For IBM-Cloud Services
+# Ray VPC allocator / Configuration Generator For IBM VPC

-ibm-ray-config is a CLI tool that greatly simplifies user experience by generating Ray configuration files for IBM services.
+`ibm-ray-config` is a CLI tool that seamlessly allocates and registers VPC resources, such as: subnets, gateways, ips, ssh keys and security groups rules to generate Ray configuration files for IBM VPC.
-Currently supporting only IBM Virtual Private Cloud (VPC).

 ## Setup